-You may designate a property as your principal residence for a year only if you, your spouse, your former spouse or your child ordinarily used the property as a housing unit during that year.
+You can designate a property as your principal residence for a year only if you, your spouse, your former spouse or your child ordinarily used the property as a housing unit during that year.

 You must also meet the following conditions: